Your party should be a reflection of you, so choose a festive theme that makes you feel bright and alive. These party

 And remember - you'll enjoy yourself and your guests more if you finish decorating well in advance of party time.

-And remember - you'll enjoy yourself and your guests more - if you finish incorporating the party ideas in your home well in advance of your guests' arrival time.
+And remember - you'll enjoy yourself and your guests more - if you finish incorporating these party decorating ideas in your home well in advance of your guests' arrival time.